 The bill S. 10 proposes amendments to the South Carolina Code of Laws regarding paid parental leave.
-Specifically, it seeks to increase the duration of paid parental leave from six weeks to twelve weeks for eligible state employees who give birth, and from two weeks to four weeks for those who do not give birth.
+Specifically, it seeks to increase the duration of paid parental leave for eligible state employees from six weeks to twelve weeks for those who give birth, and from two weeks to four weeks for those who do not give birth.
 The bill also clarifies definitions related to "child," "eligible state employee," and "qualifying event," ensuring that no child can have more than two parents eligible for paid parental leave.
-Additionally, it stipulates that leave must be taken consecutively, with provisions for foster parents to request nonconsecutive leave.

 Latest Version: 8-11-150, 8-11-155